user1342/Awesome-Android-Reverse-Engineering/README.md

 # How to Use
 Awesome-Android-Reverse-Engineering is an amazing list for people who work in taking apart Android applications, systems, or components.
 Simply press ```ctrl + F``` to search for a keyword or go through our Content Menu.
+Also lookout for tur '⭐' to find our favourites.

 # Contents
 - [Training](#Training "Training")